EfficientAD: Accurate Visual Anomaly Detection at Millisecond-Level Latencies: Related Work

 A successful approach in the recent past has been to apply outlier detection and density estimation methods in the feature space of a pretrained and frozen convolutional neural network (CNN).
 If feature vectors can be mapped to input pixels, assigning their outlier scores to the respective pixels yields a 2D anomaly map of pixel anomaly scores.
 Common methods include multivariate Gaussian distributions \cite{defard2021_PaDiM, rippel2021_Gaussian, li2021cutpaste}, Gaussian Mixture Models \cite{mishra2021vt, zong2018deep}, Normalizing Flows \cite{yu2021fastflow, rudolph2022_cross_flows, gudovskiy2022_CFLOW, rudolph2021_differnet, rezende2015variational}, and the k-Nearest Neighbor (kNN) algorithm \cite{napoletano2018_cnn_feature_dictionary_nanofibres, cohen2020_subimage, roth2022towards, nazare2018_pretrained_cnns_for_ad}.
 A runtime bottleneck for kNN-based methods is the search for nearest neighbors during inference.
 With PatchCore \cite{roth2022towards}, Roth \etal therefore perform kNN on a reduced database of clustered feature vectors.
 They achieve state-of-the-art anomaly detection results on MVTec AD\@.
 In our experiments, we include PatchCore and FastFlow \cite{yu2021fastflow}, a recent Normalizing-Flow-based method with a comparatively low inference runtime.

 Bergmann \etal \cite{bergmann2020_uninformed_cvpr} propose a student--teacher (\studteach) framework for anomaly detection, in which the teacher is a pretrained frozen CNN\@.
-They use three different teachers with different receptive field sizes.
-For each teacher, they train three student networks to mimic the output of the respective teacher on the training images.
+They train student networks to mimic the output of the teacher on the training images.
 Because the students have not seen anomalous images during training, they generally fail to predict the teacher's output on these images, which enables anomaly detection.
-Bergmann \etal use the variance of the students' outputs together with their distance from their teacher's output to compute anomaly scores.
 Various modifications of \studteach\ have been proposed \cite{salehi2021_st_ad, wang2021student_teacher, rudolph2023asymmetric}.
-Rudolph \etal \cite{rudolph2023asymmetric} reach an anomaly detection performance that is competitive to PatchCore by restricting the teacher to be an invertible neural network.
+Rudolph \etal \cite{rudolph2023asymmetric} reach a competitive anomaly detection performance on MVTec AD by restricting the teacher to be an invertible neural network.
 We compare our method to their Asymmetric Student Teacher (AST) approach and to the original \studteach\ method \cite{bergmann2020_uninformed_cvpr}.